-- Scholarship Program Annual Report 2010 (due March 15, 2010) summarizing data collected through fall 2009 - Implementation Brief #3 (due September 15, 2010) describing implementation findings between June 2009 and July 201036 - Scholarship Program Annual Report 2011 (due March 15, 2011) summarizing data collected through fall 2010 - Implementation Brief #4 (due September 15, 2011) describing implementation findings between June 2010 and July 201137 - Scholarship Program Final Evaluation Report (draft due on November 15, 2011, for review with a technical work group, final report due on December 31, 2011) summarizing final results from the final evaluation report, including all outcome data through kindergarten entry for the entire sample of children with scholarships
+- Implementation Brief 3 (due September 15, 2010) describing implementation findings between June 2009 and July 2010 - Scholarship Program Annual Report 2011 (due March 15, 2011) summarizing data collected through fall 2010 - Implementation Brief 4 (due September 15, 2011) describing implementation findings between June 2010 and July 2011 - Scholarship Program Final Evaluation Report (draft due on November 15, 2011, for review with a technical work group; final report due on December 31, 2011) summarizing final results from the final evaluation report, including all outcome data through kindergarten entry for the entire sample of children with scholarships

-36 A one- to two-page fact sheet based on findings from this brief will also be prepared.
+$^{58}\,$ A 1- to 2-page fact sheet based on findings from this brief also will be prepared.

-A one- to two-page fact sheet based on findings from this brief will also be prepared.
+&lt;sup>59 A 1- to 2-page fact sheet based on findings from this brief also will be prepared.